 Research assessing the benefits of thyme essential oil antifungal cream for eczema-like lesions found that a 3 percent thyme essential oil cream can be able to treat and heal mild to moderate cases of fungal infections.

 It helps prevent yeast infections.

-Candida albicans (C. albicans) is a common cause of yeast infections in the mouth and vagina, a recurring condition called “thrush.”
-Thyme essential oil has been found to be effective in destroying C. albicans fungus in the body.
+Candida albicans (C. Albicans) is a common cause of yeast infections in the mouth and vagina, a recurring condition called “thrush.”
+Thyme essential oil is effective in destroying C. Albicans fungus in the body.

 It can fight cancer.

 Thyme can help in protecting the body against colon cancers and breast cancers.
 A study has found that extracts of mastic thyme might protect people from colon cancers.
 Another study that looked at the effect of wild thyme on breast cancer activity found that wild thyme caused cell death in breast cancer cells.